sameem97/To-do-list/README.md

 # To-do-list
-This Python script is used as a to do list to keep track of tasks that need to be completed.
+This Python script is used as a to do list.
+The script should be run via the command line with additional arguments that will be parsed using the inbuilt argparse module (see arguments.py).
+An SQLite3 database is used to store the tasks and the task manager class serves to interact with the database as required.
+Tasks will be outputted to the terminal in a tabular format using the external Tabulate module (see requirements). main.py ties all the functionality together and is the module that should be run.

+## Add task
-To add a new task, in the terminal type: python3 main.py add *description* *due_date* *status* The due_date should be in the format dd/mm/yy and status either "Not_Started", "In_Progress", "Blocked" or "Completed".
+To add a new task, in the command line type: python3 main.py add *description* *due_date* *status* The due_date should be in the format dd/mm/yy(yy) and status either "Not_Started", "In_Progress", "Blocked" or "Completed".

+## Update task
-To update a task attribute:
-python3 main.py update *attribute* *new_value*
+To update a task attribute such as the due date: python3 main.py update *attribute* *new_value*

-Attribute e.g. due_date and new_value valid date for example.
-Works similarly for other task attributes.
+## Delete task

-To delete a task with task_id: python3 main.py delete *task_id*
+To delete a task via task_id:
+python3 main.py delete *task_id*
-Task id needs to be a valid id in the table.
+Task id should be a valid id in the table.

+## Show tasks
 To view the tasks in the database: python3 main.py show
 This will stdout the table to the terminal.